Jake Shields: Ultimate Fighting Championship

 Shields faced Tyron Woodley in a welterweight bout on June 15, 2013, at UFC 161.
 The bout was contested on the feet for nearly its entirety in a largely uneventful fight where neither fighter was able to deliver any significant offense.
 Shields defeated Woodley via split decision.

 Shields next faced Demian Maia on October 9, 2013, at UFC Fight Night 29.
-As expected, the contest between the two decorated jiu jitsu practitioners took place mostly on the ground, and Shields won via split decision.
+As expected, the contest between the two jiu jitsu practitioners took place mostly on the ground, and Shields won via split decision.

-Shields fought Héctor Lombard on March 15, 2014, at UFC 171.
+He fought Héctor Lombard on March 15, 2014, at UFC 171.
 Shields lost the fight via unanimous decision.

-On April 6, 2014, it was announced that Shields was released from the promotion.
+On April 6, 2014, Shields was released from the promotion.

-After his release from the UFC, the outspoken and often candid president of the organization, Dana White, had this to say about Shields:
+After Shields was released from the UFC, the outspoken and often candid president of the organization, Dana White, had this to say about Shields:

-"We look at everything.
-Everything.
-Money has something to do with it.
-I'd be lying if I said it didn't.
-But that wasn't the only reason or the main reason.
-It was a part of the piece of the puzzle as we were doing our evaluation of him.
-Mixed martial arts is a young man's game.
+"Mixed martial arts is a young man's game.
 I like Jake Shields a lot.
 But let's be honest here: Where was he going in this [welterweight] division of animals we have?
 He's on the downswing, and he's never going to be the guy.
 His stand-up never improved.
 He hasn't really shown anything in his last couple of fights to make you go, 'Holy [expletive].'
 Right now, at this point, he's just another guy."